hleb2702/coursecripto/README.md

 function "course" get name criptovalutes (you have to get list in function "valute_list")

-Before use file, you write: "pip install fake_useragent" and "pip install bs4"
+Before use file, you must to write: "pip install fake_useragent" and "pip install bs4"

 Thank you for using